bumoproject/bumo-docs-en/docs/sdk_nodejs.md

 });
 ```

-## Asset Services
+## Asset Service

-Asset Services follow the ATP 1.0 protocol, and Account Services provide an asset-related interface.
+Asset Service follow the ATP 1.0 protocol, and Account Service provide an asset-related interface.
 Currently there is one interface: `getInfo`.

 ### getInfo